A Medicare Advantage plan with prescription drug coverage costs $27 per month, on average.

 Do Medicare Advantage plans pay 100%?

-No, if you have a Medicare Advantage plan, you'll still pay for a portion of your medical costs.
+No, if you have a Medicare Advantage plan, you'll still pay for part of your medical costs.
 This includes out-of-pocket spending toward the plan's deductible, as well as copays for medical services.

 Methodology and sources